prasanth100v/Git-and-Github/what is version control.md

 ⭐ One-line definition (memorize this)
 > Version control is the backbone of modern software development that manages code changes, collaboration, and stability.

+# Rollback
 Moving from recently updated code back to previous code is called a version control operation.
 In Git, this is done using rollback, revert, reset, or checkout of commits.
+> Rollback is the process of restoring code to a previous stable version.

 ## git checkout — View old code (SAFE)
 👉 Use when you just want to see or test old code